axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - We aim to [WOW](/playbook/wow) our clients and our fellow Axioned teammates.
 - When asking clients for feedback, we ask them to also evaluate each member of the Axioned team who contributed to/worked on the project.
-- We regularly ask all our Clients to evaluate us on how well we’re WOW’ing them via Client Feedback Form.
+- We regularly ask all our Clients to evaluate us on how well we're WOW'ing them via Client Feedback Form.

 :::tip[The Axioned Journey]
 Axioned was started in 2006 by Dave (Dev) Jhala.
 Libby Swan joined in 2008.
 Both are the owners/co-founders of Axioned.
-Today, Dave serves the role of the company’s CFO and supports the strategic direction/decisions of the company.
-Today, Libby serves the role of the company’s CEO, with a focus on sales/marketing, and supports the strategic direction/decisions of the company also.
+Today, Dave serves the role of the company's CFO and supports the strategic direction/decisions of the company.
+Today, Libby serves the role of the company's CEO, with a focus on sales/marketing, and supports the strategic direction/decisions of the company also.
 :::